Standearth/vcard-qr/README.md

     ```

 2.  **Install dependencies:**
+    Run this single command from the project root. `pnpm` will install dependencies for all workspaces (`frontend`, `server`, `shared-utils`).

     ```bash
-    npm install
-    npm install --prefix server
+    pnpm install
     ```

-3.  **Generate local development certificates (for Apple Wallet pass generation):**
+3.  **Generate Local Certificates:**
+    You need two sets of local certificates: one for PassKit signing and one for local HTTPS.

     ```bash
+    # Generates placeholder certs for Apple Wallet signing
     make add-secrets-local

+    # Generates self-signed certs for localhost (HTTPS)
+    make add-local-https-certs
     ```

-    This will create `Stand-PassKit.key` and `Stand-PassKit.pem` in the `server/certs/` directory.
-These are self-signed certificates for local testing only.
-The `AppleWWDRCAG4.pem` file should be manually placed in `server/certs/` if you have it, and it is already ignored by `.gitignore` except for that specific file.

 4.  **Start the development servers:**
+    Run the `dev` command from the project root to start both the frontend and backend servers concurrently.
+For HTTPS, use `dev:https`.

     ```bash
-    npm run dev # For the frontend npm run dev --prefix server # For the backend API
+    # For standard HTTP development
+    pnpm dev

+    # For HTTPS development
+    pnpm dev:https
     ```

+    - The **frontend** will run on **`https://localhost:5173`**.
-    The frontend will typically run on `http://localhost:5173` and the backend on `http://localhost:3000`.
+    - The **backend** will run on **`https://localhost:3000`**.

+    When you first access `https://localhost:5173`, your browser will show a privacy warning.
+Click "Advanced" and "Proceed to..." to accept the self-signed certificate.

 ## Deployment